Skip to main content

 info

-The key for the selection type content is stored as a string.
+The key for the selection type such as single choice content is stored as a string.
 When applying filters, make sure to enclose them explicitly with " ".

-For example, even if the selection type are registered as follows, apply the filter as ext_2 = "1" instead of ext_2 = 1.
+For example, even if the single choice-type are registered as follows, apply the filter as ext_2 = "1" instead of ext_2 = 1.

 1::option1